 But has the digital age ruined pranking?

-In fact, 18th-century prankster Benjamin Franklin drummed up sales of his Poor Richard’s Almanack by starting a trolling war with rival printer Titan Leeds.
-“Richard,” Franklin’s pseudonym, used astrology to predict Leeds’ time of death.
-When that didn’t pan out and the publisher remained alive and producing pamphlets, “Richard” kept the gag going by insisting Leeds’ ghost was now in charge.
-(Like most pranks, Franklin’s gag wasn’t brand new; 25 years earlier, Jonathan Swift, looking to stick it to astrologer John Partridge, published his own prediction of Partridge’s time of death.)
+All the way back in the 18th century, prankster Benjamin Franklin drummed up sales of his Poor Richard’s Almanack by starting a trolling war with rival printer Titan Leeds.
+By using astrology, “Richard,” Franklin’s pseudonym predicted Leeds’ exact time of death in the papers.
+When his prediction didn’t pan out and the publisher remained alive and producing pamphlets, “Richard” hen kept the gag going by insisting that Leeds’ ghost was now in charge.
+(Like most pranks, Franklin wasn’t the first to pull this gag; 25 years earlier, Jonathan Swift, looking to stick it to astrologer John Partridge, published his own prediction of the astrologer’s time of death.)

-Pranking is an ecosystem, McLeod reminds me, and as tastes and trends change, so too will the pranks that rise to the top.
+But it’s also important to remember that pranking is an ecosystem, and as tastes and trends change, so too will the pranks that rise to the top.

-From fake kidnapping to straight-up harassment, online pranksters had pushed the boundaries so far in their quests for stardom that by 2019, YouTube clarified what could—and could not—be posted on its platform.
-Its community guidelines note: “We don’t allow pranks that make victims believe they’re in serious physical danger – for example, a home invasion prank or a drive-by shooting prank.
+From fake kidnapping to straight-up harassment, modern pranksters pushed the boundaries so far in their quests for stardom that by 2019, YouTube was forced to clarify what could—and could not—be posted on its platform.
+Its community guidelines no note: “We don’t allow pranks that make victims believe they’re in serious physical danger – for example, a home invasion prank or a drive-by shooting prank.
 We also don’t allow pranks that cause children to experience severe emotional distress.”

-It was clear that the joke had started to go too far.
-Fan backlash, coupled with YouTube’s policy changes, started to shift the prank landscape again.
+It was clear that the joke had started to go too far online, and fan backlash, coupled with YouTube’s policy changes, once again has started to shift the prank landscape.

-NBC trends reporter Morgan Sung called attention to waning interest around this kind of YouTube prankster in 2022, observing that “the pranks that truly flourish online today are the ones trolling political establishments as a form of social activism.”
+NBC trends reporter Morgan Sung called attention to waning interest around the aughts YouTube prankster in 2022, observing that “the pranks that truly flourish online today are the ones trolling political establishments as a form of social activism.”

 Activist pranksters have a rich lineage all their own.
 In 1991, members of AIDS Coalition to Unleash Power (ACT UP) pranked then-U.S. Senator Jesse Helms by installing a giant condom over his home to draw attention to his vocal opposition to funding safe-sex education.
 And in the 1960s, Youth International Party (better known as Yippie) activists pulled pranks like throwing money onto the floor of the New York Stock Exchange and nominating a pig for president at the Democratic National Convention.